A PARISH OF

 Fr.
 Augustine Reflections & Updates

-By Webmaster May 23, 2026
+By Fr Augustine May 30, 2026

 Fr.
 Augustine's Prayer requests: Please remember those who are sick in your daily prayers.
 An updated list can be seen on the parish newsletter